Session Ready

-Using summarize, top_n, and count together
+Using summarize, slice_max, and count together

-In this chapter, you've learned to use five dplyr verbs related to aggregation: count(), group_by(), summarize(), ungroup(), and top_n().
-In this exercise, you'll use all of them to answer a question: In how many states do more people live in metro areas than non-metro areas?
+In this chapter, you've learned to use six dplyr verbs related to aggregation: count(), group_by(), summarize(), ungroup(), slice_max(), and slice_min().
+In this exercise, you'll combine them to answer a question:

 Recall that the metro column has one of the two values "Metro" (for high-density city areas) or "Nonmetro" (for suburban and country areas).